AbdooMohamedd/Awesome-Gemini-Apps/README.md

 Explore these inspiring projects and discover the full potential of the Google Gemini API.

 **Note:** In this README, we provide a selection of projects.
-For the full list of projects and their detailed information, please refer to the `projects_data.csv` file available in the repository.
+For the full list of projects (more than 2800 projects) and their detailed information, please refer to the `projects_data.csv` file available in the repository.

 **Contributor's Note:** If you're the creator of any of the applications listed here, feel free to make a contribution to this repository to include your GitHub account for proper credit.